 5. Mysterious boot prints in Old Oak Square

-Old Oak Square in Marble Falls is a cute spot on Main Street outfitted with local shops, boutiques, a shady courtyard and a restaurant.
-That eatery, Bill’s Burgers, Wings & Things, is home to a mysterious set of boot prints that lead straight into a wall.
+Old Oak Square in Marble Falls is a cute spot on Main Street outfitted with local shops, boutiques, a shady courtyard and a restaurant, home to a mysterious set of boot prints that lead straight into a wall.

 In 2003, the square was renovated.
 Fresh concrete was poured and smoothed out.
 Then boot prints appeared, digging into the wet concrete but with no culprit to be found.
 The concrete was re-poured and smoothed out three more times, but the prints kept reappearing.

 Resident businesses blame the boot prints — and other strange occurrences such as haywire electronics and flying picture frames — on a local ghost named “Stretch.”
 Stretch is rumored to have been hanged from the old oak tree in the center of the square.
 The tree has been coined “the hanging tree” despite a lack of historical records of any hangings in Marble Falls.